-The Fire Department has requested a new vehicle bay exhaust system.
+required with the new system.
+The system automatically activates during vehicle startup removing diesel carcinogens The Fire Department has requested a new vehicle bay exhaust system.
 The proposed system is the most effective and efficient exhaust system available for firehouse vehicle bays.
-No building modifications are needed or exhaust hoses required with the new system.
-The system automatically activates during vehicle startup removing diesel carcinogens
+No building modifications are needed or exhaust hoses

-ENTERPRISE FUNDS

-Electric, Water, Sanitation, Fleet Services and
+Electric, Water, Sanitation, Fleet Services and Workers Compsenation ENTERPRISE FUNDS

-Workers Compsenation